Koeunseooooo/Koeunseooooo/README.md

 Hi there 🙌🏻, I'm Eunseo Ko, a Repulic of korea
 I'm a college student and I want to be a software developer👩🏻‍💻.

-- 🌱 Interesting on Front-end | Back-end | Data-engineering
+- 🌱 Interesting on Front-end
 - 🤙 This is my [velog](https://velog.io/@rhdmstj17)